bapti/learning/tech-tests/primes-table/README.md

 The prime generator makes too many primes so I had to ask a slice on returning the primes.

 The prompt in the program file only lets you print once, it'd be nice if it went into a program loop

+I should really extract out some of the logic for printing from index.coffee into a separate module for testing a reusability